RalphsCode/Lesson37-Assignment10/README.md

 # RalphsCode - Card Games
  Deck of Cards, and Pokemon card Selector App.
+Split screens showing regular cards on one side and Pokemon cards on the other.
+One can draw a new card from either side, and click on the card to flip it over.

  ## Technologies:
- JavaScript, React, JSON, State / useState, useEffect, JSX, Components, custom use files.
+ JavaScript, React, JSON, State / useState, useEffect, JSX, Components, custom hooks, custom use files.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).